This post may contain affiliate links. Please see my disclosure policy for details.

 Then the hardest part is walking through the Ninth Fort of Kaunas itself.
 It really gave me the chills and was quite difficult to process the tragedies that took place inside the walls of the fort.
 At many points I was in tears, it broke my heart.

 Although it is painful, it’s also necessary to learn about these atrocities so they don’t repeat themselves.
 So, I found it a very powerful and enlightening museum.

 It will take around an hour by bus to reach the fort from Kaunas city, so I got a Bolt taxi which took 20 minutes from the train station.

-Tickets 3 Euros for a self guided tour and you’ll need at least 2 hours to read all the exhibit.
+Tickets 3 Euros for a self-guided tour and you’ll need at least 2 hours to read all the exhibits.
 Check the official website for opening times and guided tours.

 4. Pop inside St Michael’s the Archangel Church